Hmimesh/web-scraper/README.md

 ## ChatGPT Integration

-Set the `OPENAI_API_KEY` environment variable to allow the scraper to query ChatGPT when it cannot determine a Hebrew name.
-This step is optional; without the variable the code falls back to built‑in heuristics.
+Set the `OPENAI_API_KEY` environment variable to allow the scraper to query ChatGPT when it cannot determine a Hebrew name or department.
+This key is used by the scraping code and by `name_pull.py` when refining names from the log file.
+Without the variable the code falls back to built‑in heuristics.

 ## Testing